A street view of the California Hobbit House

 Bathrooms: 9

-Notable Features: Five storybook-style structures, shingled roofs, nine on-site parking spaces, below-market rental rates
+Notable Features: Five storybook-style structures, shingled roofs, nine on-site parking spaces, and below-market rental rates

 A Historic Landmark